m1kadev/gijs6.nl/README.md

 My own site.
 It doesn't really have a purpose, but it looks quite good!

-It also includes the stuff for mine school site
+It also includes the stuff my [school page](https://www.gijs6.nl/school)

 Have fun looking around :D